-The BL∆KFX team are industry leaders and passionate about technology, security, financial systems, and making a global impact.
-Pioneers have joined our team from all over the world, with various backgrounds in economics, finance, security, technology, and more.
-We are creating products that are cutting-edge and going to change the future of banking and the way people use and feel about cryptocurrencies.
+The BL∆KFX team are industry leaders and passionate about technology, cybersecurity, government security, financial systems, and making a global impact.
+Pioneers have joined our team from all over the world, with various backgrounds in economics, finance, security, technology, military, government and much more.

 Interbank Payment and Financial Systems Advisor